Religion

 1890

 A considerable scholar in classics and theology and a good sportsman; Vice-President of Westcott House, Cambridge.
-But his main work was in India where he went in 1909 with the Cambridge Mission to Delhi.
-He was much influenced by Tagore and Gandhi.
+Main work was in India in 1909 with the Cambridge Mission to Delhi.
+Much influenced by Tagore and Gandhi.
 A contemporary Indian politician has said that 'he did more for the people of India than all the viceroys'.
 Nicknamed 'the friend of India'.

 Apps, Michael J